 High displacements of the hoof wall are seen towards the coronary band.
 With only a little displacement in the weight bearing border of the toe, gradually increasing towards the heels.
-Maximum hoof wall deformation at the coronet is seen in the dorsal toe and the quarters.17 As mentioned before, the proximal dorsal wall moves inward and downward, the coronary band
+Maximum hoof wall deformation at the coronet is seen in the dorsal toe and the quarters.
+As mentioned before, the proximal dorsal wall moves inward and downward, the coronary band moves outward at the quarters, and the sole and frog move downward.
+Displacement of the weight bearing borders are comparably small with very little movement at the toe and most movement at the heels.
+Hoof wall displacements closer to the coronary band are significant higher than in the corresponding segment more distally.

-Although the above described heel expansion theory is now widely accepted, some studies have shown that heel contraction can take place.18 It has been shown that heel displacement is influenced by the geometry of the hoof.19 Horses with a steeper hoof angle, narrow heels and prominent bars with narrow/small frog (upright/contracted foot) have less heel expansion compared to horses with low heels, less developed bars and large frogs.^{9,15,20} As such steeper hoofs or stiffer and have less shock absorption at impact.20 A more recent finite-element model has looked at the effect of loading and unloading of the heels and its relationship to heel expansion/contraction.8 This research suggest that change in shape of the sole (concavity) and whether or not the bars are weight bearing effects the amount of expansion/contraction of the heels.8 Unloading of the heels is responsible for contraction and heels seemed to be unloaded in horses with flat soles and high/weight bearing bars.8 If contraction is related to heel unloading of the heels.8
+Although the above described heel expansion theory is now widely accepted, some studies have shown that heel contraction can take place.
+It has been shown that heel displacement is influenced by the geometry of the hoof.
+Horses with a steeper hoof angle, narrow heels and prominent bars with narrow/small frog (upright/contracted foot) have less heel expansion compared to horses with low heels, less developed bars and large frogs.
+As such steeper hoofs or stiffer and have less shock absorption at impact.
+A more recent finite-element model has looked at the effect of loading and unloading of the heels and its relationship to heel expansion/contraction.
+This research suggest that change in shape of the sole (concavity) and whether or not the bars are weight bearing effects the amount of expansion/contraction of the heels.
+Unloading of the heels is responsible for contraction and heels seemed to be unloaded in horses with flat soles and high/weight bearing bars.
+If contraction is related to heel unloading and it is a cause of pain, then it is likely to be self-proliferating due to voluntary unloading of the heels.

-In a shod horse, the weight is born relatively evenly over the area that the shoe contacts firm ground,21 with dominant stress areas occurring in the bars, the outer layers of the proximal hoof wall, and in hoof horn material surrounding nail fixation, particularly the 3rd nail, and in hoof horn material surrounding side clips.17 In a barefooted horse that has just been trimmed and is standing on firm ground, weight-bearing is increased compared to the untrimmed state and ground contact is present over the frog but is not necessarily evenly distributed around the perimeter of the foot.21 In a barefooted horse that has been at pasture and then stood on firm ground, the weight-bearing is primarily at the heel and toe.^{8,21} Long toe and low heels increases the stress on the dorsal proximal hoof wall at the level of the coronet band.9
+In a shod horse, the weight is born relatively evenly over the area that the shoe contacts firm ground, with dominant stress areas occurring in the bars, the outer layers of the proximal hoof wall, and in hoof horn material surrounding nail fixation, particularly the 3rd nail, and in hoof horn material surrounding side clips.
+In a barefooted horse that has just been trimmed and is standing on firm ground, weight-bearing is increased compared to the untrimmed state and ground contact is present over the frog but is not necessarily evenly distributed around the perimeter of the foot.
+In a barefooted horse that has been at pasture and then stood on firm ground, the weight-bearing is primarily at the heel and toe.
+Long toe and low heels increases the stress on the dorsal proximal hoof wall at the level of the coronet band.

-A proper functioning hoof mechanism can not be underestimated as it plays a role in absorbing shocks and circulation.^{19,22} The hoof capsule, together with the joints of the distal limb, provides flexibility of the distal limb.23 A diminished function of one of these components may increase loading of others, possibly exceeding the normal physiological capacity and therefore leading to injury.23
+A proper functioning hoof mechanism can not be underestimated as it plays a role in absorbing shocks and circulation.
+The hoof capsule, together with the joints of the distal limb, provides flexibility of the distal limb.
+A diminished function of one of these components may increase loading of others, possibly exceeding the normal physiological capacity and therefore leading to injury.